 In a recent article in AJOB Neuoscience, Michele Farisco writes that the introduction of neuroscientific evidence in courtrooms is challenging.
 Assessing the relevance and strength of the evidence is difficult.

 This is often justified with reference topast atrocities.
 In a recent article in Research Ethics, Linus Johnsson, Stefan Eriksson, Gert Helgesson and Mats G. Hansson call this 'institutionalized distrust' and claim that this approach has some limitations.

-[2013-10-16] Imagine that you allow brain imaging on yourself, for research purpose, and a tumor or a blood vessel with thin walls is incidentally found.
+[2014-03-14] Imagine that you allow brain imaging on yourself, for research purposes, and a tumor or a blood vessel with thin walls is incidentally found.

-How incidental findings, complex genetic risk information that ismultidimensional and has unclear predictive value should be handled, is discussed in a recent article in the European Journal of Human Genetics The article is written by Jennifer Viberg together with Mats G. Hansson, Sophie Langenskiöld, and Pär Segerdahl.
+How incidental findings, complex genetic risk information that is multidimensional and has unclearpredictive value should be handled is discussed in a recent article in print in the European Journal of Human Genetics The article is written by Jennifer Viberg together with Mats G. Hansson, Sophie Langenskiöld, and Pär Segerdahl

 Amal Matar studies ethical issues concerning preconception genetic screening

 [2013-10-09] The international profile and competence at CRB has been strengthened once again, as Amal Matar joins the team.

 Amal Matar is a graduate of Ain Shams University Medical School in Cairo.
 She holds a Masters of Science in Biotechnology from the American University in Cairo, and completed the Middle East Research Ethics Training Initiative Certificate Program in Internal Research Ethics at the University of Maryland in 2012.